 Reordering of St Mary’s

-St Mary’s has just undergone its biggest transformation since the mid nineteenth Century.
+St Mary’s has recently undergone its biggest transformation since the nineteenth Century.
 The space inside the building is now equipped to support a range of uses and better equipped to serve the town and community for both worship secular use.

 reordering-site-screengrab

-For detailed information on what’s been achieved and what’s planned, and to keep up with projects as they progress, please see the dedicated site for the project.
+For detailed information on what’s been achieved, please see the dedicated site for the project.